 A word about trustee fees

-Before naming a corporate trustee, it is essential to understand not only the services included in the standard fees but also those services that are considered extraordinary.
+Before naming a corporate trustee, understand not only the services included in the standard fees but also any other services, for which there may be additional fees.
 For example, the management of real estate may be charged for separately and in addition to the standard fees.
-As always, knowing when and how a trustee charges can help make for a smoother relationship in the long run.

 Weigh the facts

-Ultimately, the decision about who to name as trustee revolves around how best to ensure your legacy and protect the needs of your beneficiaries.
-To make a wise choice, it is critical to understand the trustee’s fiduciary responsibilities.
 Speaking with a trusted corporate trustee who is experienced in carrying out these duties can help you determine whether an individual, corporate, or co-trustee scenario is right for you.
-"Be honest with yourself when you sit down to make the final decision," advises Hamil.
+"Be honest with yourself when you sit down to make the final decision," advises Heinrichs.
 "Does this individual or corporation have the skill, will, and resources to serve your beneficiaries—both now and in the future?"